bibincatchme/test-jenkins/README.md

     }
 }
 ```
-In the example below, I’ve defined a pod with two container templates.
+In the example below, defined a pod with two container templates.
 Ports in each container can be accessed as in any Kubernetes pod, by using localhost.
 The container statement allows to execute commands directly into each container.

 ```